M4 Sherman

-U.S. design prototype
+U.S. prototype

-The United States Army Ordnance Department designed the M4 medium tank as a replacement for the M3 medium tank.
-The M3 was an up-gunned development of the M2 Medium Tank of 1939, in turn, derived from the M2 light tank of 1935.
+The United States Army Ordnance Department designed the M4 medium tank to replace the M3 medium tank.
+The M3 was an up-gunned development of the M2 medium tank of 1939, in turn, derived from the M2 light tank of 1935.
 The M3 was developed as a stopgap measure until a new turret mounting a 75 mm gun could be devised.
 While it was a big improvement when used by the British in Africa against German forces, the placement of a 37 mm gun turret on top gave it a very high profile, and the unusual side-sponson mounted main gun, with limited traverse, could not be aimed across the other side of the tank.
-Though reluctant to adopt British weapons into their arsenal, the American designers were prepared to accept proven British ideas.
+Though reluctant to adopt British weapons into their arsenal, the American designers were ready to accept proven British ideas.
 These ideas, as embodied in a tank designed by the Canadian General Staff, also influenced the development of the American Sherman tank.
 Before long American military agencies and designers had accumulated sufficient experience to forge ahead on several points.
 In the field of tank armament, the American 75 mm and 76 mm dual-purpose tank guns won the acknowledgment of British tank experts.
-Detailed design characteristics for the M4 was submitted by the Ordnance Department on 31 August 1940, but the development of a prototype was delayed while the final production designs of the M3 were finished and the M3 entered full-scale production.
+Detailed design characteristics for the M4 was submitted by the Ordnance Department on 31 August 1940, but the development of a prototype was delayed while the production designs of the M3 were finished and the M3 entered full-scale production.
 On 18 April 1941, the U.S. Armored Force Board chose the simplest of five designs.
 Known as the T6, the design was a modified M3 hull and chassis, carrying a newly designed turret mounting the M3's 75 mm gun.
 This would later become the Sherman.